Key Takeaways

 What's a good ROI for link building?

-Most well-executed link building campaigns produce 100–300%+ ROI within 12 months when measured by traffic value (what the equivalent organic traffic would cost through PPC).
+Most well-executed link building campaigns produce 100–300%+ ROI within 12 months when measured by traffic value (what the equivalent search traffic would cost through PPC).
 Year 2 ROI is even higher because the traffic continues without additional spend.
 Anything above break-even in year 1 is considered strong, because the compounding returns in subsequent years are where the real payoff lives.
+Link quality and domain authority significantly impact the roi of link building, with high authority websites delivering more value per link.

 How long does it take for link building to produce positive ROI?